fear resulting from the awareness of danger

 dilatory correspondent; but at such a time they had hoped for exertion.

-the quality of exceeding the appropriate limits of decorum or probability or truth
+the quality of exceeding the appropriate limits of decorum

 Their other aunt also visited them frequently, and always, as she said, with the design of cheering and heartening them up--though, as she never came without reporting some fresh instance of Wickham's